Sparkling wine: American sparkling wine

 While many top American sparkling wine producers utilize the traditional methods of production, there are distinct differences in their wine making techniques that have a considerable effect on the taste of the wines.
 In Champagne, the cuvée blend will rarely have less than 30 wines and sometimes as many as 60 that are taken from grapes spanning 4–6 years of different vintages.
 In California, cuvees are typically derived from around 20 wines taken from 1 to 2 years worth of vintages.
 Champagne laws require that the wine spend a minimum of 15 months on the lees for non-vintage and minimum 3 years for vintage Champagne.
 It is not uncommon for a premium Champagne to age for 7 years or more prior to release.
 In the US, there are no minimum requirements, and aging length can vary from 8 months to 6 years.
 Another distinct difference for Californian sparkling wines is the favorable Californian climate which allows a vintage wine to be produced nearly every year.

 Current US regulations ban the use of the term "champagne" on any wines not produced in Champagne except if the label was in use before 2006.
 No new labels including the term "champagne" will be approved by the US Government for wines produced outside of the Champagne region of France after 2006.
 Those "grandfathered labels" can only use the term on a wine label if there appears next to that name the appellation of "the actual place of origin".

-The growth of the Finger Lakes wine industry in New York State and the success of Riesling wines from the region has resulted in an increasing number of producers making méthode champenoise sparkling wines from primarily or 100% Riesling.
+The growth of the Finger Lakes wine industry in New York (state) and the success of Riesling wines from the region has resulted in an increasing number of producers making méthode champenoise sparkling wines from primarily or 100% Riesling.
 Finger Lakes producers such as Glenora and Casa Larga are also producing méthode champenoise sparkling wine from other grapes such as the traditional Chardonnay and Pinot noir.

+Argentina

+Argentina produces an estimated 10 to 12 million bottles of sparkling wine annually, with a growing share being exported to international markets.
+Although sparkling wine production began in the early 20th century, it has gained significant momentum in recent decades, especially in the high-altitude vineyards of Mendoza and the cooler regions of Patagonia.
+The majority of Argentina's sparkling wines are made using the Charmat method, though traditional method styles—particularly from Pinot Noir and Chardonnay—have seen increased investment and acclaim.
+A wide range of styles is produced, from dry extra brut to demi-sec, including blanc de blancs, blanc de noirs, and rosé.
+Notable producers such as Bodega Chandon (a Moët & Chandon subsidiary) have played a key role in establishing Argentina as a serious player in the sparkling wine category.
+In Patagonia, boutique wineries are crafting elegant and mineral-driven sparkling wines that reflect the region's cool climate.
+With rising domestic consumption and international recognition, Argentine espumantes are carving out a growing niche in the global sparkling wine market.